stolostron/deploy/README.md

           skipGatherLogs: true
     ```

-6. create the `example-multiclusterhub` objects by applying the yaml definitions contained in the `multiclusterhub` dir:
+6. Create the `example-multiclusterhub` objects by applying the yaml definitions contained in the `multiclusterhub` dir:
     ```bash
     kubectl apply -k multiclusterhub/
     ```